Kampicoza/Kampicoza.github.io/docs/renting/prerequisites.md

 ---
 layout: default
 title: Prerequisites
-parent: How to Rent a Caravan
+parent: How to rent a caravan
 nav_order: 1
 ---